chloeli/beintoo-android-sdk/README.md

 this will start the main Beintoo app where your users will see Profile, Leaderboards, Challenges and Wallet

-If you want to submit a score to your players you have to call for example
+If you want to submit a score to your players you should call for example

 	Beintoo.submitScore(getContext(), score, true);

 We provide two different methods of develivering virtual goods.

 1) A dialog that informs the user that he won a reward and he can decide to see the prize or to close the dialog.
 To do this you should call

 	Beintoo.GetVgood(this, true, null, Beintoo.VGOOD_NOTIFICATION_ALERT)